-To perform a perimeter correction of the BRPsource and BRPfsp{DA/ID} in case the ToE-mechanism is applied the delivered energy needs to be calculated
+To perform a perimeter correction of the BRPsource and BRPfsp{DA/ID} in case the ToE-mechanism is applied, both the requested energy (via the DA and ID Flex Nominations of the BRPfsp{DA/ID}) and the delivered energy need to be calculated:

-The delivered energy is calculated for a given activation period for each Delivery Point that has been communicated by the FSP{DA/ID} in his FSP-Notification 2^{27} and corresponds, per Delivery Point, to the difference between the Baseline28 and the validated metering29 during the delivery period.
-The delivered volume of flexibility on a Delivery Point is always limited to the maximum upward or downward flexibility (DP{DA/ID,max up} or DP{DA/ID,max down})30.
+- The requested energy "E{requested}" is calculated as the sum of the last updates of the DA and ID Flex nominations of the BRPfsp{DA/ID} for a given activation period (see subsection 5.2.1)26. - The delivered energy is calculated for a given activation period for each Delivery Point that has been communicated by the FSP{DA/ID} in FSP-Notification 2 and corresponds, per Delivery Point, to the difference between the Baseline27 and the validated metering28 during the delivery period.
+The delivered volume of flexibility on a Delivery Point is always limited to the maximum upward or downward flexibility (DP{DA/ID,max_up} or DP{DA/ID,max_down})29.